 Having written the code for your simulation, you need to be able to build it into an executable format to be deployed onto the Hadean platform, and be able to start your simulation running.
-When building a Simulate simulation, you use the same executable for running on your locally installed WSL and on remote cloud based clusters.
+When building a Simulate simulation, you use the same executable for running on your local Linux machine and on remote cloud based clusters.
 There's no need to recompile with specific flags or configuration - the exact same executable will work both locally and remotely.

 To build a simulation, run the commands listed bellow in your simulation directory.
-You can run each command separately, as shown below, which will be equal for any terminal.
+You can run each command separately, as shown below

 $ cmake -B build -G Ninja